Every auto claim filed moves through five milestones each with the support of a claims professional.

-Payment for medical bills associated with your Auto claim will be made according to your policy coverage and your state’s laws.
+Payment for medical bills associated with your auto claim will be made according to your policy coverage and your state’s laws.

-If you have questions about your claim payment, please do not hesitate to contact your claims representative.
+If you have any questions about your claim payment, please do not hesitate to contact your claims representative.
 And remember – cashing a check does not waive any rights you have under the terms of your policy.